-Miss Harvey, Miss Atterbury, and Miss Taylor have been particularly impressed with how quickly children have settled after the half term break and we are looking forward to the busy but exciting term ahead.
-Here is a brief overview of our subject areas to keep you up to date on the topics we will be exploring.
+Miss Collins and Mrs Burns are extremely impressed with the hard work and resilience that 3C have shown in the Autumn 1.
+They are looking forward to seeing the continuous hard work and determination that they have previously shown.
+Here is a brief overview of the subject areas to keep you up to date with the topics we will be covering in Autumn 2.

 In English this half term, we have enjoyed reading and reviewing a wide range of books in class.
 These include: The Gruffalo, The Day The Crayons Quit, Little Red Riding Hood and The Three Little Ninja Pigs.
 We have used these books as inspiration to write letters, setting descriptions, character descriptions and a narrative.
 For grammar, we have focused on word classes.
 The children have learnt to identify nouns and adjectives within texts and have edited and improved their own work.
 The children should be really proud of themselves for all of their hard work so far!
 Next half term, we will be continuing our work on fractured fairy tales.
 We will be using them as inspiration to write newspaper articles, posters and more descriptions.

 In Maths this half term, we focused on basic Maths skills such as addition and subtraction, multiplication and division.
 We also focused on telling the time, with special focus on telling the time to 5 minutes, 1 minute and finding the duration of time.
 Next half term we will be looking at place value within 1000 and using the knowledge learnt from here, to apply it to addition, subtraction, multiplication and division.
 We are continuing to have a focus on our times tables especially our 2s, 5s and 10s, in hoping to beat Batman.
 In order for us to have a greater understanding of times tables, children must practice them at home on Times Tables Rockstars and Mathletics.